aliceraffaele/ROAR/README.md

 1. Grade 10: Mathematical modelling and Linear Programming
 2. Grade 11: Graph Theory and Networks Applications
-3. Grade 12: Implementation of OR methods
+3. Grade 12: Implementation of OR problems and methods

 **Research group:**